Laila Lalami: Career

 In 2019, Lalami published another novel, The Other Americans.
 The book begins with the suspicious death of a Moroccan immigrant in a hit-and-run accident in a small town in California, and is told from the perspectives of nine different characters who are connected to him.
 The Other Americans was a finalist for National Book Award for Fiction and the Kirkus Prize.

-Lalami’s next book, Conditional Citizens: On Belonging in America, is a collection of essays on the theme of American identity and citizenship.
+Lalami's next book, Conditional Citizens: On Belonging in America, is a collection of essays on the theme of American identity and citizenship.
 It was published by Pantheon Books in September 2020.

+Lalami's most recent novel, The Dream Hotel, was published on March 4, 2025, by Pantheon Books in the U.S. and by Bloomsbury in the UK.
+Set in a chilling near-future surveillance state, the story follows Moroccan-American archivist Sara Hussein, who is detained in a "retention center" after an algorithm flags her dreams as evidence of impending violent intent.
+As Sara navigates arbitrary restrictions in the former elementary-school prison, Lalami interrogates the erosion of privacy in the age of data mining and predictive justice.
+Praised as "chillingly original" and "eerily close" to reality, the novel has earned starred reviews and was longlisted for the Women's Prize for Fiction 2025.

 Lalami has received an Oregon Literary Arts grant, a Fulbright Fellowship, and a Guggenheim Fellowship.
 She was selected in 2009 by the World Economic Forum as a Young Global Leader.

-She is a professor of creative writing at the University of California, Riverside.
+She is a distinguished professor of creative writing at the University of California, Riverside and a Harvard Radcliffe Fellow.